 Taganga in Colombia is one of the most popular dive spots in the country.
 Mostly because it’s easy to reach from Cartagena, cheap, and it’s perfect for new divers.
 This is why so many people choose to do their scuba diving certification in Taganga.
 Highlights of diving in Taganga include colorful angelfish, surgeonfish, butterflyfish, and scorpionfish.

 Now, I must admit, it’s not the most exciting dive destination.
 So if you are an advanced diver then this may not be the best dive site in Colombia for you.
-But for new divers, it’s colorful with lots of marine life and the diving there is easy.
+But for new divers, it’s colorful with lots of marine life and diving there is easy.
 As far as places to learn to scuba dive go, it’s up there with Koh Tao in Thailand and Utila in Honduras for price and experience.

 Plus Taganga is a great spot to chill for at least a few days.
-There is always a party happening and it’s a very chilled out little Caribbean fishing village.
+There is always a party happening and it’s a very chilled-out little Caribbean fishing village.
 Thanks to its positioning close to Santa Marta it makes a great stop-off point on your way to visit Parque Tayrona.

 Whale watching and Scuba Diving Gorgona Island

 Gorgona Island is another of the top Colombian diving spots on the Pacific coast.
 You can’t stay on the island, but it can be easily accessed by boat from Buenaventura or Guapi.
 There are a number of great dive spots in the area, but most people aim to visit this area between July and October as it is a breeding ground for humpback whales.
 One of the best ways to really make the most of a visit to Gorgona Island is to come during the Whale season and do a liveaboard.
-That way you can mix things up a bit and do some whale watching during your surface time!
+That way you can mix things up a bit and do some whale-watching during your surface time!

 Scuba Diving Malpelo

-Malpelo is a rocky formation in the Pacific ocean off the coast of Colombia that can only be reached by boat.
+Malpelo is a rocky formation in the Pacific Ocean off the coast of Colombia that can only be reached by boat.
 Because of the strict rules in Colombia around tourists, even if you have your own boat, you can’t come here unless you are on an organized trip, sorry!
 But trust me, it’s worth the money, especially if you are a shark lover.